-Sometimes it helps to have examples of special education class schedules to work from when setting up your own.
+Sometimes it helps to have examples of autism daily schedules to work from when setting up your own.
 So I wanted to share some examples and go over some main strategies I use in organizing the classroom schedule.
 The download includes 5 special education classes’ schedules and cover all ages from preschool through high school.
 They are all self-contained classrooms with one that also served as a resource classroom.
 I have a variety of posts that include tons of information about how to set up all types of special education classes.
 The best place to start is with the ultimate guide to setting up special education classes.

 Everything in setting up the schedule depends on knowing your students.
 I review the students’ IEPs and determine what curriculum we need to use.
 I use the Teaching Implementation Plan (TIP) for that.
 From that, I can then have some ideas about how long group activities should be, how many small group or individual instruction is needed, etc.

 Essentially when I set up a schedule I use a grid that has the day broken down into regular increments–usually 15 minutes (the freebie has blank times and 15 minute times set up for you).
 I put the students’ names across the top and the times down the left hand side, like the pictures below.
 Then, I follow these 5 basic steps when I do a schedule.

 I start with the things I can’t change, like specials times for each student (assuming they are different grades).
 Then I schedule the student whose engagement and behavior would be most affected by the order of the schedule (that one that needs a work-break-work-break) type of schedule.
 Then I schedule the students who can be more flexible.

 Below are some schedules to check out.
 For each classroom, I’ve written about them in a post to give you more context.
 I’ve included a link to those posts so you can can read about them there.

 Preschool Full-Day (Some Part-Day) Autism Daily Schedule